Poddera/demo_api_angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Use cases

+The use cases that have been implemented in this app are discussed here

+### Login

+The user is able to login against a given endpoint.
+Once the user is logged in, `Angular Guards` are used to manage the access for the user to certain areas of the app